Lifestories and news

 In cooperation with

-We work together with Norwegian Refugee Council, Danish Refugee council, International Medical Corps, Plan, Save the Children, DRA-Partners, several government partners such as ARRA, the Regional Governments, the Justice Bureau, the Water Bureau and DPPFSA, UN agencies such as UN-OCHA, IOM and UNHCR and local partners including DICAC and OWDA and OIC-E.
+We work together with Norwegian Refugee Council, Danish Refugee council, International Medical Corps, Plan, Save the Children, DRA-Partners, several government partners such as the Ethiopian Agency for Refugees and Returnees Affairs (ARRA), the Regional Governments, the Justice Bureau, the Water Bureau and DPPFSA, DBBP and NDRMC, UN agencies such as UN-OCHA, IOM and UNHCR, the UN led clusters in Shelter & NFI, Agriculture & Livelihood (including Energy), WASH and local partners including Gebeya, DICAC and OWDA and OIC-E.

 With funding from

-Dutch Ministry of Foreign Affairs, Royal Dutch Embassy, European Commission, AECID, Tear Australia, IOM, UNOCHA, ZOA the Netherlands, private donors.
+Dutch Ministry of Foreign Affairs, Embassy of the Kingdom of the Netherlands, European Commission, AECID/Spanish Aid, Koppert Foundation, USAID/OFDA, IRC, Tear Australia, IOM, UNOCHA, ZOA Netherlands, ZOA Business Ambassadors, private donors and churches.